gh4ck3r/Netgear-A6210/README.md

 In particular, the driver supports several USB dongles such as Netgear-A6210, ASUS USB-AC55, ASUS USB-N53 and EDUP EP-AC1601.

+Linux kernel version up to 4.17 has been tested.

 To build the driver, follow these steps:

     $ git clone https://github.com/jurobystricky/Netgear-A6210